cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-   Note the numbers under each task which represent the :term:`cycle point` each task is in.
+   Note that the :term:`cycle point` number is shown under each task in the GUI

 Inter-Cycle Dependencies